Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

-For all three REs, the local measurements on the chain vertices, which deflate the inflated graph state as described in Eq.\,\eqref{eq:deflationprojector1} of Theorem~\ref{theo:main}, correspond to measurements in the Pauli $X$ basis, as depicted in Fig.~\ref{fig:graphmap}.
-The only exception occurs in RE~\ref{def:refe3} when the original graph consists solely of a pair of vertices.
-In this scenario, the two nearest neighbors of vertex $v_m$ measure in the Pauli $Y$ basis.
-However, both RE~\ref{def:refe2} and RE~\ref{def:refe3} incorporate measurements where certain chain vertices also measure in the Pauli $Y$ basis.
-We present the submeasurements $C$ in terms of the stabilizer elements of the graph state.
-Their corresponding representations as Pauli tensor products are in the Appendix~\ref{app:expect}.
-Recall that $g^\prime_u$ for $u \in V^\prime$ denotes a generator element of the inflated graph state, $f_v$ denotes an inflated generator element from Eq.\,\eqref{eq:infstabgenerator} and, for a subset of vertices~$U$, we define
+For all three REs, the local measurements on the chain vertices, which deflate the inflated graph state as described in Eq.\;\eqref{eq:deflationprojector1} of Theorem~\ref{theo:main}, correspond to measurements in the Pauli $X$ basis, as depicted in Fig.~\ref{fig:graphmap}.
+Some settings in REs~\ref{def:refe2}–\ref{def:refe3} also require Pauli-$Y$ on chains.
+We present the submeasurements $C$ in stabilizer form below, and their tensor-product forms are in the Appendix~\ref{app:expect}.
+Recall that $g^{\prime}_{u}$ for $u \in V^{\prime}$ denotes a generator element of $\vert G' \rangle$, $f_{v}$ denotes an inflated generator element from Eq.\;\eqref{eq:infstabgenerator}.